danfmaia/CodeQuery-API/readme.md

 # Codebase Query API

-**Codebase Query API** is a Flask-based API specifically designed to serve custom AI agents.
-This API allows AI agents to query a project's file structure and retrieve file contents programmatically.
+**Codebase Query API** is a Flask-based API specifically designed to serve AI assistants specialized in coding tasks.
+This API allows AI assistants to query a project's file structure and retrieve file contents programmatically.
 It is built to help developers explore and interact with a project's directory structure efficiently, while adhering to ignore patterns specified in `.agentignore`.

 🤖 **Curious Fact**: During its development, the **Codebase Query API** was an integral part of its own creation process, being used to query and analyze its own files while the project evolved.
 This unique feedback loop made it a participant in its own development stages!

 ## Features

-- **Designed for Custom AI Agents**: This API was specifically designed to integrate with custom GPT agents or other AI agents, providing them with efficient access to project file structures and contents.
+- **Designed for AI Assistants**: This API was specifically designed to integrate with AI assistants such as custom GPTs, providing them with efficient access to project file structures and contents.
 - **Retrieve Project File Structure**: Get a detailed view of the project’s directories and files, excluding those specified in the `.agentignore` file.
 - **Retrieve File Contents**: Access the contents of specific files in the project, with error handling for non-existent or ignored files.
 - **Custom Ignore Patterns**: Utilize `.agentignore` for specifying which files or directories to exclude from the structure or content retrieval.